Guidance for hosting and promoting a Fringe event

-The overall aim of the Festival is to explore and celebrate “where creativity meets technical excellence” and our theme for this edition is “Remote Control”.
-What technologies, lessons and impacts have we all experienced from many months of restriction?
-How has being remote enabled creative ideas and expression?
-How has it driven innovation?
+The overall aim of the Festival is to explore and celebrate “where creativity meets technical excellence” this year’s theme: Our Future City.
+And we’ll be focusing on three streams of activity where the conversations and innovation are already setting Sheffield apart: HealthTech, Arts, Culture & Heritage and Enabling Decarbonisation.
 You might like to incorporate those ideas into your event, but you don’t have to stick to them - we’re keen to encourage as wide a range of digital-related events as possible.
-It’s fine to use your event to promote what you do, but please don’t make it just a sales pitch.
+It’s fine to use your event to promote what you do, but please don’t make it just a sales pitch

 First things first.

 With the festival adaptive to the current situation with covid-19 we would recommend that you are up-to-date with current government guidelines, https://www.gov.uk/coronavirus.

 We expect that most events will be held virtually.
 If you do choose to run a physical event, please make sure that you do so in a way that meets current restrictions and is safe for you and your guests.
 This is a great opportunity to invite a new audience to see what you do.
 If you’re still stuck, get in touch and we’ll try to help - email@example.com

 What is your event about?
 Writing the event info.

 Write a short statement - be clear about what the event is and who it is primarily for (150 words).
 If you’re unsure what to write, have a look at existing events on the SDF events page https://sheffielddigitalfestival.com/events

 Photographic images only, no leaflets with text please, we are aiming to make the festival as accessible as possible and screen readers don't work well with textual images.